 Globally, the number of people living middle class lifestyles is increasing rapidly (think of China and India) and all of them are wanting more meat, more stuff, bigger houses, more cars and more flights.
-One of the most pressing questions facing the world today is: is it possible for middle class people to lead more sustainable lifestyles?
+So, essentially, to ask, ‘Are sustainable lifestyles only for middle class people?’ is to be asking the wrong question.
+The real question that needs to be answered is: ‘is it possible for middle class people to lead more sustainable lifestyles?’

 1. Focus on the lifestyle changes that reduce impact the most

 I’ve already written about the lifestyle changes that make the most difference: eat less meat, waste less food, buy less stuff, drive less, fly less, and decarbonise your home energy supply.
 None of these involve spending more – the opposite, in fact.
 Planetary destruction is expensive: eating lots of meat, frequent flying, buying, furnishing, and heating large homes……….hardly cheap.
 Treading more lightly on the earth goes hand in hand with saving money.
 It seems to me that, if any current social trends are going to save the planet, it will be the shifts towards veganism and more simple, frugal living that do it, rather than the jetset-around-the-world-with-a-reusable-bottle lifestyles.